leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 Make sure to add `ref="form"` attribute in your form.

 You can style your form using the CSS framework of your choice, depending on what you use in your project.
+I use Tailwind CSS to design my form.

 My component looks like this: